rakeshkumar1019/invoice-management-system/README.md

 5. Open your web browser and visit http://localhost:3000/ to access the Invoice Management System.

 # Features:
-### View Invoices:
+**View Invoices**:
-Users can easily view a list of their invoices with essential details like invoice number, name, and total amount.
+- Users can easily view a list of their invoices with essential details like invoice number, name, and total amount.

-### Edit Invoices:
+**Edit Invoices**:
-Users have the ability to edit existing invoices to make updates or corrections to client details, itemized services, prices, or quantities.
+- Users have the ability to edit existing invoices to make updates or corrections to client details, itemized services, prices, or quantities.

-### Delete Invoices:
+**Copy Invoices**:
-Users can delete invoices that are no longer needed, helping them maintain a clean and organized.
+- Application allows users to create duplicate copies of invoices, making it convenient for recurring invoices.

-### Copy Invoices:
+**Delete Invoices**:
-Application allows users to create duplicate copies of invoices, making it convenient for recurring invoices.
+- Users can delete invoices that are no longer needed, helping them maintain a clean and organized.

-### Download PDF Invoices:
+**Download PDF Invoices**:
-Users can generate and download PDF versions of their invoices, which are commonly used for sharing with clients and for record-keeping.
+- Users can generate and download PDF versions of their invoices, which are commonly used for sharing with clients and for record-keeping.

 # Project Directory Structure
 ![Project Directory Structure](images/project_structure.png)